halmasieh/jarvis_data_eng_HomaAlmasieh/linux_sql/README.md

 - Created a psql database using docker with the given username and password

-`./sql/ddl.sql`
+`./sql/DDL.sql`

-- Created `ddl.sql` to generate two tables storing hardware specifications and resource usage
+- Created `DDL.sql` to generate two tables storing hardware specifications and resource usage

 `./script/host_info.sh`
 - Created bash script to parse hardware specifications